3D Spatial Audio

-Spatial audio brings theater-like effects to Video Calling making it seem as if the sound originates from all around the user.
-Video SDK provides spatial audio effects that give users an immersive audio experience in scenarios such as e-sports competitions and online conferences.
-Using Video SDK.
+3D Spatial Audio brings theater-like effects to Video Calling, making it seem as if the sound originates from all around the user.
+Video SDK provides spatial audio effects that give users an immersive audio experience in scenarios such as e-sports competitions, and online conferences.

 You can configure the following spatial audio effects: